 Who goes on the hunt?

-The DPR, as it’s known, is a BY INVITATION ONLY event.
+The hunt is BY INVITATION ONLY.
 We bring together around 120 youth hunters selected from the ranks of our Tennessee Scholastic Clay Target Program.
-Once a pool of qualified, 15-years-old and younger candidates is established, preference is given to kids who have never been hunting or experienced a waterfowl hunt.
+Once a pool of qualified, 15-year-old and younger candidates is established, preference is given to kids who have never been hunting or experienced a waterfowl hunt.
 The total number of hunters is determined by available blinds and blind captains.
-Each hunter, while not necessarily experienced in the field, will have completed the TWRA Hunter Education course and have significant experience on the range as a member of a TNSCTP team.
+Each hunter, while not necessarily experienced in the field, will have completed the TWRA Hunter Education course and have significant experience on the range as a member of a Tennessee SCTP team.

 How does it work?

-All hunters, parents, and blind captains arrive in Dyersburg the Friday before the Saturday hunt, usually around the first weekend of February.
-Participants gather at Dyersburg’s Lannom Center Friday evening for a banquet where they will also check in, receive their blind assignments, and other materials.
+All hunters, parents, and blind captains arrive in Dyersburg the Friday before the Saturday hunt, usually the first weekend of February.
+Participants gather at Dyersburg’s Lannom Center Friday evening for a banquet where they will check in and receive their blind assignments and other materials.
 In addition to a great meal, the banquet features a silent auction, door prizes, entertainment, safety briefings, and more.
-The next morning, participants meet their blind captains at a pre-arranged location and disperse to their designated blind somewhere in the northwest Tennessee area.
+The next morning, participants meet their blind captains at a pre-arranged location and disperse to their designated blind.
 The hunt usually lasts from early morning through early afternoon, sometimes longer depending on the movement of ducks.

 Each blind determines when it’s time to call it a day.
 Participants are then free to head home.
-TWF will distribute surveys later to be completed by participants.
-Hunters are encouraged to take photos of their experience and post them on their social media accounts with the hashtag #davispricehunt.
+Hunters are encouraged to take photos of their experience and post them on their social media accounts with the hashtag